Meet us at ShopTalk Europe, Booth L46

 Start with Seed Keywords

 Seed keywords are general terms that describe your product.
 Let’s take a project management tool as an example.
 You might start with a basic keyword like “project management.”
-To brainstorm some more ideas for your main search terms, you can try to answer these questions:
+To brainstorm more ideas for your main search terms, you can try to answer these questions:

 1. What is your SaaS business about?